cs1302uga/cs1302-tutorials/javadoc/javadoc.md

 # Javadoc

-Theis tutorial assumes that you are logged into the Nike server.
+This tutorial assumes that you are logged into the Nike server.

 ### Getting Started